-For further information, refer to the VCAA website: www.vcaa. vic.edu.au/assessment/vce-assessment/past-examinations/Pages/Chinese-Language-Culture-and-Society.aspx">www.vcaa. vic.edu.au/assessment/vce-assessment/past-examinations/Pages/Chinese-Language-Culture-and-Society.aspx">www.vcaa.
+For more information, refer to the VCAA website: www.vcaa.vic. edu.au/assessment/vce-assessment/past-examinations/Pages/Chinese-Language-Culture-and-Society.aspx.

 Auslan interactive sign examination

 - The examination will be conducted by three assessors: one assessor will conduct the examination, while the other two assess. - You will sign your student number. - Dictionaries and electronic communication devices are not permitted. - An audiovisual recording will be made.